johnpuddephatt/oclt/_pages/jobs.md

 This role is part-time (3 days a week) and timings are negotiable with the board.
 The employee must be able to attend evening Board Meetings which are held on a monthly-basis on the third Monday from 6-9pm.

 Location is negotiable as much of the work is virtual.
 OCLT has a hot desk at [Makespace Oxford](http://makespaceoxford.org/) and this would be the expected work base at least some of the time.
 You would be working initially with OCLT Board Members to bed in and develop your role.
-You will be reporting to the Chair on a day to day working closely with the Exec Team.
+You will be reporting to the Chair and working closely with the Senior Management Team.

 Find out more about Community led Housing [here](https://www.communityledhomes.org.uk).
 If you have any questions about the application process please [contact us](https://www.oclt.org.uk/contact/) and we would be happy to arrange a phone conversation.